flber/mx/_pages/devtober.md

 {{feed}}

+#### 061020 Finally got the feed script working
+Welp, that took longer than expected.
+Finally figured out how to insert multiple lines with `sed` (I just ended up putting the user-inputted text into a text file, and then inserting that text nto the correct place of the target file).
+It's a bit jank, and I'd like to change how I'm getting user input (right now it's just `</dev/stdin`), but for now it'll do.

 #### 021020 First update

 Spent most of today trying to implement a feed script to automatically add updates to a post quickly, but couldn't quite get it working.
 I don't have a ton of time for personal projects during the week (except for Wednesdays, which I always have free), so I think I'll be doing the actual gamedev on weekends, with weekdays reserved for planning.
 Hopefully I'll have some more interesting updates for all of you this weekend.